Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 Installs Matamo.
 Wipes the current installation - as default it uses settings in your config.ini.php file - but all values could be overriden with arguments or environment variables.

+If you have a license for Matomo Premium plugins, set the environment variable `MATOMO_LICENSE` with the correct license token.
+The environment variable is set as a normal environment variable, in shell using export, in a docker-compose file, the environment array etc. If the variable is set, Matomo will have the license key set on install.

 ### `site:add`